 Step-by-Step: How to Clean a Commercial Ice Machine

-Always check and follow the instructions in your specific ice machine’s manual.
-The steps below are a general guide, especially suitable for Scotsman commercial ice machines.
+Always check and follow the instructions in your specific ice machine's manual.
+The steps below provide a general guide, particularly suitable for Scotsman commercial ice machines available from our ice machine collection.

-1. Discard all existing ice from the bin – don’t reuse it.
+- Discard all existing ice from the bin – don't reuse it

-2. Turn the machine off and isolate electrical power.
+- Turn the machine off and isolate electrical power

-3. Turn off the water supply if the manufacturer recommends it.
+- Turn off the water supply if the manufacturer recommends it

 Take out any removable parts, such as: